-There are differences between a Parents' Association (PA), Parent Teacher Association (PTA), Home School Association (HSA) and Friends or Community Association.
-It's important that you define your membership.
-Your elected committee members will fall into two types - Officers (chair, treasurer, secretary) and Ordinary (the rest of the elected committee team).
+Be clear about your committee roles and their associated responsibilities so that supporters can choose the position that’s right for them.
+Elected committee members fall into two types: Officers (chair, treasurer, secretary) and Ordinary (the rest of the elected committee team).
 All have equal voting rights, except the chair, who has a casting vote.
-You are required to have a minimum of a chair and treasurer, but there is no maximum limit.
-Every committee member is legally responsible for managing your association, and if your PTA is a registered charity, all elected committee members automatically become trustees with a legal duty to ensure that your association meets requirements.
+Every committee member is legally responsible for managing your association.
+If your PTA is a registered charity, all elected committee members automatically become trustees with a legal duty to ensure that your association meets requirements.
 Visit charity-commission.gov.uk for details.